Extended State Space for describing renormalized Fock spaces in QFT: Proof of Lemma

 \textit{Acknowledgments.} The idea of introducing a Fock space extension arose within numerous discussions about mathematical QFT.
-Important information and/ or relevant literature was pointed out by Stefan Teufel, Jonas Lampart, Gianluca Panati, Gian Michele Graf, Jürg Fröhlich, Volker Bach, Wojciech Dybalski, Micha\l\; Wrochna, Kasia Rejzner, Holger Gies, Jan Mandrysch, Joscha Henheik, Martin Oelker, as well as some further members of the LQP2 network and at Tübingen.
-In particular, I am grateful to Roderich Tumulka for valuable suggestions and discussions concerning the Extended state space construction.\\ This work was partly financially supported by the Wilhelm Schuler-Stiftung Tübingen.\\
+Important information and/or relevant literature was pointed out by Stefan Teufel, Jonas Lampart, Gianluca Panati, Gian Michele Graf, Jürg Fröhlich, Volker Bach, Wojciech Dybalski, Micha\l\; Wrochna, Kasia Rejzner, Holger Gies, Jan Mandrysch, Joscha Henheik, Martin Oelker, as well as some further members of the LQP2 network and at Tübingen.
+In particular, I am grateful to Roderich Tumulka for valuable suggestions and discussions concerning the Extended state space construction.\\ This work was financially supported by the Wilhelm Schuler--Stiftung T\"ubingen, by DAAD (Deutscher Akademischer Austauschdienst), by the Basque Government through the BERC 2018--2021 program and by the Ministry of Science, Innovation and Universities: BCAM Severo Ochoa accreditation SEV--2017--0718, as well as by the European Union (ERC FermiMath, grant agreement nr.
+101040991).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+Moreover, it was partially supported by Gruppo Nazionale per la Fisica Matematica in Italy.